 You can control which

-elements are displayed in the Outline view by entering element names into the filter
+elements are displayed in the Outline view by entering element names in the filter

 box at the top of the view.
-If you type a text fragment in the filter box the
+If you type a text fragment in the filter box, the view

-outliner only displays the relevant components.
-For example, in the following image
+only displays the relevant components.
+In the following image, the element name

-the element name figure is entered into the filter box, thus all
+figure is entered in the filter box, thus all elements

-elements corresponding to that name are displayed in the Outline view.
-For more
+corresponding to that name are displayed in the Outline view.
+For more advanced

-advanced filtering, you can use wildcard characters (*,?) and separate multiple
+filtering, you can use wildcard characters (*,?) and separate multiple patterns with

 The following image shows another example

-where the filtered outliner is displayed as a tree.
+where the filtered outline is displayed as a tree.
 Only the elements that are

 parents or children of the element figure are displayed and the